 A reliable estimate of the maximum net productivity rate is not currently available for the Alaska stock of Dall's porpoise.
 Hence, until additional data become available, it is recommended that the cetacean maximum theoretical net productivity rate (R{MAX}) of 4% be employed for the Alaska stock of Dall's porpoise (Wade and Angliss 1997).
-However, based on life history analyses in Ferrero and Walker (1999), Dall's porpoise reproductive strategy is not consistent with the delphinid pattern on which the default R{MAX} for cetaceans is based.
-In contrast to the delphinids, Dall's porpoise mature earlier and reproduce annually which suggest that a higher R{MAX} may be warranted, pending further analyses.
+However, based on life-history analyses in Ferrero and Walker (1999), Dall's porpoise reproductive strategy is not consistent with the delphinid pattern on which the default R{MAX} for cetaceans is based.
+In contrast to the delphinids, Dall's porpoise mature earlier and reproduce annually which suggest that a higher R{MAX} may be warranted.

-Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the potential biological removal (PBR) is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5 R{MAX} \times F_R$.
-This stock was considered to be within optimum sustainable population (Buckland et al. 1993), thus the recovery factor (F_R) for this stock was 1.0 (Wade and Angliss 1997).
-However, the PBR level is currently unknown.
-The estimate of abundance for Dall's porpoise is now more than 8 years old; Wade and Angliss (1997) recommend that abundance estimates older than 8 years no longer be used to calculate a PBR level.
-Thus, because the abundance estimate for this stock is quite old, the N{MIN} is unknown and therefore the PBR level is undetermined.
+Under the 1994 reauthorized Marine Mammal Protection Act (MMPA), the PBR is defined as the product of the minimum population estimate, one-half the maximum theoretical net productivity rate, and a recovery factor: $PBR = N{MIN} \times 0.5R{MAX} \times F_R$.
+Wade and Angliss (1997) recommend that abundance estimates older than 8 years no longer be used to calculate a PBR level; thus, because the abundance estimate for this stock is more than 8 years old, the N{MIN} is unknown and therefore the PBR level is undetermined.